CarletonComputerScienceSociety/website/content/resources/faq/questions/free-vs-breadth-electives.md

 ---
-title: "What a Breadth elective vs a Free elective?"
+title: "What is a Breadth elective vs a Free elective?"
 date: 2024-05-31T00:00:00Z
 last_updated: 2024-05-31T00:00:00Z
 draft: false